Investing vs Trading:

 In fact, it’s so simple that most people think it’s difficult.
 Fundamental analysis is frequently every bit as rigorous and time consuming and mathematically-daunting as technical analysis.
 There are as many esoteric financial ratios as there are technical indicators, and placing too much of an emphasis on auditing every aspect of a company’s financial statements and SEC filings may not actually be helpful.

 You should definitely research a company before investing in it.
 Due diligence is crucial.
-But if you’re investing solely on a valuation basis, you may be missing the point.
-Investing isn’t about identifying and exploiting a price to value mismatch.
-Buying the stock of a “mediocre” company because it’s trading at a “truly inferior company” price is not investing.
-It’s trading.
+But if you're investing solely on a valuation basis, you may be missing the point.
+Investing isn't about identifying and exploiting a price to value mismatch.
+Buying the stock of a "mediocre" company because it's trading at a "truly inferior company" price is not investing.
+It's still trading.

 If you buy a business that generates little if any profits simply because you can get it at a dirt cheap price, would you really consider this an investment?
 Isn't it more like prowling garage sales for items you can list on eBay at a higher price?